Conditions of access

 Entry to an SA Water site is subject to conditions as prescribed by the South Australian Water Corporation Act 1994.

-Non-compliance with any of the conditions listed on this website may result in your access being withdrawn, suspended and/or your fishing permit being cancelled.
+Non-compliance with any of the conditions listed on this website may result in your access being withdrawn, suspended and/or your permit being cancelled.

 Bicycle: a vehicle with two or more wheels that is built to be propelled by human power through a belt, chain or gears, including electric power assisted pedal cycles with a power output of up to 250W (as defined by the Road Traffic Act 1961).
 This does not include electric scooters, which may not be used in reservoir reserves.

-Commercial activity: an event or activity undertaken at a reservoir which returns financial profit to the proponent.
+Commercial activity: an event or activity undertaken at a reservoir reserve which returns financial profit to the proponent.

 Designated area: an area defined by SA Water for a particular purpose.